 I was raised on a farm.
-We milked cows by hand, night and morning before school, seven days a week from the time I was nine years of age.
+From the time I was nine years of age we milked cows by hand, night and morning before school, seven days a week.
 We sold milk to the cheese factory in Greenwood Arkansas.
 Bedtime was 8:00 pm year around.
 The only time I was allowed to stay up past 8:00 pm was like the nights our FFA chapter would catch a broiler house full of chickens for forty dollars for the FFA treasury.

 I was unable to play sports in school as most of the games were in the evenings or overlapped the evening hours.
 During the daytime physical exercise class, the coach would show the soles of my feet to others, commenting how tough the soles were.
 I never had a pair of tennis shoes.